xremix/xGallerify/README.md

 A lightweight, responsive, smart gallery based on jQuery.

-- Completly responsive
+- Responsive
 - Simple to use
 - Customizable and custom styling
-- Only 2.5kb file size
+- Only 3kb file size
 - [AngularJS directive available](https://github.com/JohnnyTheTank/angular-xGallerify)

 ## Demo